Bricktech2000/Notes/notes/conventions.md

 - box titles such as that of the [[conventions]] page are generated using <https://lingojam.com/BoldTextGenerator>
 - "lax" syntax and punctuation is used; that is,
   - the first word of a sentence is not capilatized
-  - full stops seperate sentences; they do not end them
+  - full stops separate sentences; they do not end them

 ## syntax used